MarshallMoorman/CertBox/README.md

 CertBox is a cross-platform tool built with Avalonia UI and .NET 9 to manage certificates in a JDK's `cacerts` file.
 It allows users to list, import, remove, and replace certificates with a simple, table-based interface featuring search and filter capabilities.

 ## Features
-- View all certificate fields (read-only) in a `cacerts` file.
+- View all certificate fields (read-only) in a `cacerts` file with a searchable and filterable table-based UI using custom icons and the Inter font.
-- Select a `cacerts` file at runtime using a file picker.
+- Select a `cacerts` file at runtime using a file picker, with the selected file path displayed in the UI.
 - Import certificates in common formats (`.pem`, `.crt`, `.cer`, `.der`), rejecting expired certificates.
 - Remove or replace existing certificates with selection in a `DataGrid`.
 - Reject expired certificates on import; highlight invalid/expired certificates in red (fixed vertical alignment issue in the `Expiry` column).
 - Highlight expired certificates in the `DataGrid` with a red background for the entire row, using the `IsExpired` property of `CertificateModel` to dynamically apply the `expired` class.
 - Persist user state in `~/.certbox/user_config.json`, including the last opened keystore path, selected theme (dark or light), and window size (width and height).
+On Windows, the `.certbox` directory is hidden for a cleaner user experience.
 - Cross-platform support: Windows, Linux, macOS (single-file executables + macOS `.app` bundle).
-- View all certificate fields (read-only) in a `cacerts` file with a searchable and filterable table-based UI using custom icons and the Inter font.
 - Added a fade-in animation for the details pane when a certificate is selected.
 - **UI Enhancements**:
   - Added custom icons for "Deep Search", "Cancel Deep Search", and "Clear Search" buttons using `StreamGeometry` in `Assets/Icons.axaml`.